How to Grow and Care for Sea Lavender Care Guide

 Humidity Levels

-Seasonal Care Tips for Sea Lavender
+Seasonal Care Tips

 Spring Care

-- Planting: Spring is the best time to plant new Sea Lavender plants or propagate existing ones.
+- Planting: Spring is ideal for planting new Sea Lavender or propagating existing plants.

 Summer Care

-- Deadheading: Regularly remove spent flowers to encourage continuous blooming.
+- Deadheading: Regularly remove spent flowers to encourage continuous blooming throughout the season.

 Fall Care